Homebrew makes it very difficult to install older versions of a formula.

 vintage() {

-# Ensure homebrew/core is tapped and up to date
+# Ensure the appropriate tap is tapped and up to date

 # Ensure homebrew/local is created